This is one of the best museums I've ever been to.

 - Based on original research into the life of Harriet Tubman, this program follows her story from enslavement in the Antebellum South to her relationship with Auburn and the Seward family during her years as a conductor on the Underground Railroad.
 It does so through the life of Margaret Stewart, a young child very close to Tubman who was entrusted with Lazette and Frances during the Civil War.

-“Conceited Old Notions”: The Changing Times of Fanny Seward
+“Conceited Old Notions”: The Fanny Seward Story

-- Pulling from her diary and other firsthand accounts, this narrative-based presentation provides an analysis of Fanny Seward’s lived experiences, convictions, and position in society.
+- Pulling from her diary and other firsthand accounts, this presentation provides an analysis of Fanny Seward’s lived experiences, convictions, and position in society.

 Changing Times, Changing Minds: The Powerful Friendship of Frances Seward and Martha Coffin Wright